blake-newman/vuex/docs/en/api.md

     Register getters on the store.
 The getter function receives the following arguments:

     ```
     state,       // will be module local state if defined in a module.
-    getters,   // same as store.getters
+    getters,     // same as store.getters, or local module getters
-    rootState  // same as store.state
+    rootState,   // same as store.state
+    rootGetters, // same as store.getter
+    namespace    // module namespace identifier
     ```
     Registered getters are exposed on `store.getters`.